plapornik/coding-with-kids/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Coding with Kids's
+Welcome to Coding with Kids
 =============================
 Coding with kids can be a *great* way to not only teach them some skills that will help them with their own lives, but also *create or strengthen* some lasting **bonds between you and them.**